 - Preheat the oven to 200°C / 392°F and line a large baking sheet with parchment pepper or grease with butter.

-- In a large bowl, sift the flour, baking powder and salt, mix in the sugar.250 g All-purpose flour, Pinch of Salt, 2 teaspoon Baking Powder, 50 g Caster Sugar
+- In a large bowl, sift the flour, baking powder and salt, mix in the sugar.250 g Self raising flour, Pinch of Salt, 2 teaspoon Baking Powder, 50 g Caster Sugar

 - Add in the cold butter and rub it in the flour mixture with the tips of your fingers until sandy consistency forms.70 g Butter